Search

 Existing Next.js Project

-This guide walks you through how to integrate CreativeEditor SDK (CE.SDK) into a Next.js project using npm and a custom client-side component.
+This guide walks you through how to integrate CreativeEditor SDK (CE.SDK) into a Next.js project using npm and the official React wrapper component.
 By the end, you’ll have a fully operational CE.SDK component embedded in your Next.js app, ready for further customization.

 Who Is This Guide For?#